As an illustration, I would like to talk about a client that

 better understand why Tasha was brought for art therapy to process her trauma

-and how it helped her, lets take a deeper look at the etiology of trauma.
+and how it helped her, let's take a deeper look at the aetiology of trauma.

 Tasha's artwork |